Deshenfektion/gitlab-cicd-lite/README.md

   whole archive is buffered by the client on download.
 - **No caching, no `include`, no templates, no matrix builds, no manual gates, no scheduled pipelines.**
-- **The UI polls.** The SSE endpoints exist and work, but the React pages use polling because it was simpler to keep correct across retries.
+- **The event stream does not resume.** If the connection drops, the UI falls back to its periodic refresh rather than replaying missed events from a cursor.

 ## Future improvements